flashcordon/big-history/Histoire-système-solaire.md

  Over a few hours Mariner 4 took a grand total of 21 complete pictures of Mars (plus part of a 22nd).
 This was dictated by the limits of the four-track magnetic tape recorder on which the images were initially stored for later transmission; its 100 metres of tape had a storage capacity of 5.24 million bits, or 655 kilobytes – cutting-edge for its time.
 With each photo covering an area of about 200 square kilometres, the fuzzy black-and-white images collectively captured just 1% of the Martian surface; but it was enough.

+The 22 images sent by Mariner 4 appeared conclusive.
+Although they were low-resolution and black-and-white, they indicated that Mars was not a place likely to be friendly to life.
+It was a cold, dry desert, covered with so many craters as to strongly resemble Earth's moon.
+The atmospheric density was about one-thousandth that of Earth, and no liquid water was apparent on the surface.

+After its voyage past Mars, Mariner 4 maintained intermittent communication with JPL and returned data about the interplanetary environment for two more years.
+But by the end of 1967, the spacecraft had suffered tens of thousands of micrometeoroid impacts and was out of the nitrogen gas it used for maneuvering.
+The mission officially ended on December 21.

+“Mars, it now appears, is a desolate world,” declared a July 30, New York Times editorial titled “Dead Planet.”
+“Its surface bathed in deadly radiation from outer space, it has very little atmosphere and has probably never had large bodies of water such as those in which life developed on this planet.”

+The Times added that these findings refuted a draft report—published three months earlier by the National Academy of Sciences—which had stated, “Given all the evidence presently available, we believe it entirely reasonable that Mars is inhabited with living organisms and that life independently originated there."

+Although the National Academy of Sciences had said it was reasonable for Mars to host living organisms, it also cautioned that those life-forms would almost certainly be microbes, which would be impossible to detect without landing on the surface.

+And, as the NASA History Office explains, “The spacecraft had, after all, imaged only 1 percent of Mars at resolution so low that, had it photographed Earth, scientists examining its pictures would likely have missed all signs of terrestrial life.”

+Still, NASA had been selling the public on the idea that exploring Mars promised the possibility of finding the first evidence of extraterrestrial life.
+The initial, bleak images of the red planet made that a harder sell.
+In 1967, the U.S. Congress—already frustrated by the escalating costs of the Apollo program and the Vietnam War—cut $30 million from the program to land a spacecraft on Mars.

+The cuts, though, didn’t end the program.
+Other Mariner spacecraft would be sent to Mars over the next few years.
+And, in 1976, NASA finally landed the Viking spacecraft on the red planet’s surface.

 ### Viking